-Students completing the DPD program earn a Bachelor of Science degree in Clinical Dietetics and Nutrition.
+Students completing the DPD program earn a Bachelor of Science degree in Nutrition and Dietetics.
 Graduates are eligible for placement in an ACEND accredited supervised practice program.
-Upon completion of a minimum of 1200 hours of supervised practice, students will be eligible to take the registration examination to become credentialed Registered Dietitians.
+Upon completion of a minimum of 1200 hours of supervised practice, students will be eligible to take the registration examination to become credentialed Registered Dietitian/Nutritionists (RDN).

 The mission of the program is to provide students a strong academic foundation of knowledge and skills to meet the required coursework and experiences to apply to a Dietetic Internship or a Coordinated Master’s Program in Dietetics; pursue an advanced degree in science/healthcare related discipline or to function in society as a professional upon which practitioner competence can be built.
 The program provides the academic preparation to support continued professional growth to meet personal, professional, community and worldwide evolving healthcare needs.